-Everything we do is in service of the Greatest Transformation in human history – from Homo Sapiens Sapiens (the Caterpillar – a narcissistic predator species) to Homo Ahimsa (the Butterfly – a nonviolent caregiver species).
+Everything we do is in service of the Greatest Transformation in Human History (GTiHH) – from Homo Sapiens Sapiens (the Caterpillar – a narcissistic, predatory “taker” species) to Homo Ahimsa (the Butterfly – a compassionate, climate-regulating caretaker species).

-We tell storiies in service of the GTiHH using documentaries to reveal why the time is imminent for transformation to occur (2026!), along with books, white papers and webinars to show what we can achieve if we put our minds to it.
+We tell stories in service of the GTiHH using documentaries to reveal why the time is imminent for transformation to occur (2026!), along with books, position papers and webinars to show what we can achieve if we put our minds to it.